top of page

 3. Near Bedding Areas (But Not Too Close)

+This is a high-risk, high-reward location.
 Mature bucks tend to create scrapes close to their bedding areas, but they’re also extremely sensitive to pressure.
 If done correctly, this setup can produce daylight encounters with big deer.

-• Bucks check scrapes near bedding areas before moving out in the evening
+• Bucks check scrapes near bedding areas before moving out in the evening.

-• Less competition from other hunters
+• Less competition from other hunters.

-• Higher chance of daylight activity
+• Higher chance of daylight activity.

-• Stay on the downwind side of bedding cover
+• Stay on the downwind side of bedding cover.

-• Place the scrape along an exit trail leading from bedding to feeding areas
+• Place the scrape along an exit trail leading from bedding to feeding areas.

-• Avoid going too deep—don’t push into the core bedding area
+• Avoid going too deep—don’t push into the core bedding area.

-Pro tip: Only check these scrapes sparingly to avoid spooking deer.
+Pro Tip: Only check these scrapes sparingly to avoid spooking deer.

 Final Thoughts